ricardotemporal/frontend-immersion/README.md

   - ➕ Playlist creation placeholder with explanatory text.
   - 🌍 Language and cookie settings sections.
 - 🎵 A fixed footer with a prominent "Test Spotify Premium for Free" message.
-- 📱 Responsive layout with properly aligned components using Flexbox.
+- 📱 Responsive layout with properly aligned components using Flexbox and Grid.
 - 🔍 Search bar for quick access to content.
+- 📝 Dynamic artist and playlist cards powered by JavaScript and Promises.

 ---